jchannon/csharpextensions/README.md

 ![Add C# Interface](./featureimages/newinterface.gif)

 The Add C# Class/Interface works **only** on dotnetcore projects.
-It traverses up the folder tree to find the project.json and uses that as the parent folde to determine namspaces.
+It traverses up the folder tree to find the project.json and uses that as the parent folder to determine namspaces.

 ## Release Notes

+### 1.0.1
+Can create class from root folder
+Templates can specifiy where cursor exists

 ### 1.0.0
 Initial release

 -----------------------------------------------------------------------------------------------------------